 Although a condo and a townhome aren’t exactly the same, they do have more in common with each other than either has with a single family home.
 So whether you’re purchasing a condo or a townhome, there are certain things you need to carefully consider before laying down your money.
 And among these things are some major hidden risks that could cost you a bundle in the long run.
-Here, then, are the things to watch out for when purchasing a condo or townhome in Middletown.
+Here, then, are the things to watch out for when purchasing a condo or townhome in Springboro.

-Whether purchasing a condo or townhome in Middletown, you will have to pay HOA and other fees.
+Whether purchasing a condo or townhome in Springboro, you will have to pay HOA and other fees.
 These fees should be calculated as a component of the purchase price, but you do need to make sure they are justified and aren’t going to put the condo or townhome beyond your financial reach.
 Just factor these fees into you preparatory financial calculations to ensure that you don’t wind up buying more home than you can actually afford.

-One thing you definitely want to watch out for when purchasing a condo or townhome in Middletown is exactly what the HOA insurance covers.
+One thing you definitely want to watch out for when purchasing a condo or townhome in Springboro is exactly what the HOA insurance covers.
 So make sure to get a copy of the association’s insurance policy and review it carefully and thoroughly.
 You don’t want to purchase a condo or townhome and then find out that the coverage in case of fire or natural disaster is too low or outdated.
 You also need to find out whether the policy covers your personal belongings if the roof leaks or there is a building fire.

 In addition, you need to find out early on what the HOA is like.
 The personality of the board can be a huge factor in whether you will or will not enjoy your living experience.
 The first step, then, is to review the HOA’s rules, regulations, and bylaws, as well as asking for and reviewing a copy of the minutes of the last meeting or two.
 If you find anything that makes you uncomfortable, you may want to reconsider purchasing that condo or townhome.